Beware: Tax-Deferral in Variable Annuities Might Cost You More in Tax

 There are two problems with variable annuity taxation.
 These problems may cause you, and your heirs, to pay more tax than you would pay if you had used other investment alternatives.

-Problem #1: Taxing Capital Gain as Ordinary Income
+Problem #1: Taxing Capital Gains as Ordinary Income

 First, think of a variable annuity like a container.
 The rules of the container trump the rules of the underlying investments.